jimmyshjj/ChessGPT/README.md

      ```bash
      python gpt_chess_gui.py
      ```
-     or, if you are using Python 3:
+     or, if your operating system need to specify to use Python 3:
      ```bash
      python3 gpt_chess_gui.py
      ```
+   - Choose whether to use GUI or not.
    - Follow the on-screen instructions to make moves and interact with the game.

 4. **LLM Output Handling**: